 state type.
 Use the following settings to define columns on your board:

 Determines which field is used to identify columns on the board.
 The field selection is restricted as follows:

 Lists which values are displayed as columns on the board.
 Use the Add column option to add a column from the set of values that is used in the field that identifies columns.
 Drag a column to change its position on the board.

 Sets the minimum and maximum allowed WIP for a column.
 WIP stands for the "Work in progress" parameter — the number of cards that can be placed in the column.
 For example, if you use the State field for columns, then you can set that maximum 5 cards can simultaneously in the "In Progress" column/state.
 When the number of cards in the column is less than the "Min WIP" or is more than the "Max WIP" value, a warning is displayed in the column title.
 Also, the corresponding bar in the Progress indicator next to the sprint name is highlighted red.

 Merges the selected column with another column on the board.
 For a detailed description, see Merge Board Columns.

 The drop-down list with the set of values for the field that defines columns.

 Settings for Swimlanes

-The second set of settings on the Columns and Rows tab lets you add structure to the board in the form of swimlanes.
+The second set of settings on the Columns and Swimlanes tab lets you add structure to the board in the form of swimlanes.
 Swimlanes are meant to help members of an agile team prioritize their work.
 This can be accomplished in several ways:

-- For scrum boards, you can identify swimlanes by the user stores or features that have been taken to the current sprint.
+For scrum boards, you can identify swimlanes by the user stores or features that have been taken to the current sprint.
 You can then drag the swimlanes to order them by priority, from the top of the board to the bottom.

-- For Kanban boards, you can identify swimlanes by values from the Priority field.
+For Kanban boards, you can identify swimlanes by values from the Priority field.
 The tasks on the board are automatically sorted by priority from top to bottom.

-Lists which values are displayed as swimlanes.
-Use the Add value option to select which values are used to identify swimlanes.|
+Lists which values from the field that identifies swimlanes are visible as swimlanes on the board.
+Use the Add value option to select which values are shown.

 Displays an additional swimlane for uncategorized cards.
 This lets you add and manage cards that don't match the attributes or issues that define a swimlane.

 This option is only available when swimlanes are enabled.
 You can choose to display this swimlane at the top or bottom of the board.